Personal training, ACL return-to-sport, and Mountain Athlete classes for skiers, climbers, runners, and active adults in the Gallatin Valley.

 Not localSame clinical system, delivered remotely.
 ACL Bridge digital, mountain athlete prep, longevity tracks - on Montis.

-Whether you're rebuilding a knee, training year-round in a small group, or working with me 1-on-1 — the underlying system is the same: assess what your body can actually do, train to fix the gaps, build durability for what your sport demands.
+Same system underneath whether you're rebuilding a knee, training in the small-group class, or working with me 1-on-1: assess what your body does, train to fix the gaps, build durability for what your sport demands.

 In-person 1-on-1 coaching at Trifecta Fitness, or remote programming with onboarding sessions.
 For people who want training built around them.